Shakib1126/Rainfall-Prediction-using-Multiple-Linear-Regression/README.md

 # Dataset Used
 The dataset used is downloaded from Kaggle and is freely available.
 The dataset is named as "Austin weather dataset".
 The dataset is uploaded with the files.

+# Methodology
+1.Converting data in to the correct format to conduct experiments.
+2. Make a good analysis of data and observe variation in the patterns of rainfall.
+3. Finally, we try to predict the rainfall by separating data into training and testing.
+We apply various statistical and machine learning approaches(Multiple Linear Regression) in prediction and make apredictions.